 - 1. Heather gray/navy pants (heather gray will be worn in state series) - 2.
 Navy blue coat/jacket/sweater; coats and jackets may contain powder blue shoulder inserts (crews need to match for State Series); - Button pullover mesh (not dazzle) with navy and white stripes in color and sleeve ends.
-Powder blue shirt, short or long sleeved (white T-shirt underneath is required); - All officials will wear the light (powdered) blue embroidered blue shirt in all post-season contests.
+Powder blue shirt, short or long sleeved (white T-shirt underneath is required); - 4.
+All officials will wear the light (powdered) blue embroidered blue shirt in all post-season contests.
 The IHSA Officials patch should be placed on the left hand sleeve of the shirt as well. - 5.
 Navy blue windbreaker; windbreakers may contain powder blue shoulder inserts (crews need to match for State Series); - 6.
 Navy blue or black socks; - 7.
 Navy or black belt, no "large" belt buckle; - Proper umpire's cap.
-Cap of plate umpire should have 1 1/2 " or 2 1/8 visor.
-Cap of base umpire should have 2 1/2" or 3" visor; crew should be alike either solid navy blue or with IHSA logo; - Solid black polished (no white or any manufacturer logos displayed) shoes with black laces.
+Cap of plate umpire should have 1 1/2 " or 2 1/8 visor with 4-6 stitches.
+Cap of base umpire should have 2 1/2" or 3" visor with 6-8 stitches; crew should be alike either solid navy blue or with IHSA logo; - Solid black polished (no white or any manufacturer logos displayed) shoes with black laces.
 The shoes of the plate umpire should be of the safety variety.
 The base umpire should wear the ripple or sudden style sole; - 10.
-Plate umpire needs: - a. ball and strike indicator - b. small whisk broom - c. protective supporter and cup (male only) - d. chest protector e. sturdy mask, with throat extender or protector.
-Umpires wearing hockey style mask must carry hat in pocket/ball bag to wear between innings and when conferring with coaches/umpires

-- f. shin guards, hat must be worn

-- g. two navy blue ball bag

-- 11. Sunglasses may be worn by plate and base umpires, but should be removed when conferring with coaches.
-Frames must be dark color or black, navy or brown

-- 12. No watches or jewelry to be worn!
+Plate umpire needs: - a. ball and strike indicator - b. small whisk broom - c. protective supporter and cup (male only) - d. chest protector - e. sturdy mask, with throat extender or protector.
+Umpires wearing hockey style mask must carry hat in pocket/ball bag to wear between innings and when conferring with coaches/umpires - f. the frame of all sturdy masks should be black or nickel and the outer padding must be black - g shin guards, hat must be worn - h. two navy blue ball bags - 11.
+Sunglasses may be worn by plate and base umpires, but should be removed when conferring with coaches.
+Frames must be dark color or black, navy or brown - 12.
+No watches or jewelry to be worn!